 I’m also going to mention a WordPress Hosting option.
 This content management system powers millions of websites worldwide and its hosting solutions require a closer look.

 On a shared server you share space with other users.
 It is the equivalent of doing your business at a farmers market, meaning that you have some restrictions and what you do may affect others and vice versa.
 However, it is the cheapest option and everything you need for a small business website is included in the plan.
-The price of a shared hosting plan is very affordable and may vary between $5 and $15 with the good providers.
+The price of a shared hosting plan is very affordable and may vary between $2 and $15 with the good providers.
+But keep in mind that most web hosting companies advertise monthly price based on a 12, 24 or 36 months contract.
+If you would like to pay on a month to month basis then check out our guide on the best month to month web hosting plans.

 Virtual private server